The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

-We sometimes give lower bounds to the values $a_1,\dots,a_n$ (see e.g.~$h \geq 2$ and $a \geq 2$ in the table of~\Cref{prop:presburger-one-round}) in order to simplify the definition of the functions $f_{j,k}$.
+We stress the fact that $a_1,\dots,a_n$ are all at least $1$.
+We sometimes assume greater lower bounds on these values (see, e.g., $h \geq 2$ and $a \geq 2$ in the table of~\Cref{lemma:presburger-one-round}) in order to simplify the definition of the functions $f_{j,k}$.
 Note that this does not change the semantics of the table.
 We sometimes write the ditto mark \ditto~inside a cell of the table.
-In that case, the ditto mark represents the value of the cell directly above it (e.g., the rightmost \ditto~appearing in the table of~\Cref{prop:presburger-one-round} is short for $b+2 \cdot v + 1$).
+In that case, the ditto mark represents the value of the cell directly above it (e.g., the rightmost \ditto~appearing in the table of~\Cref{lemma:presburger-one-round} is short for $b+2 \cdot v + 1$).
+Unfilled cells correspond to quantities that are not relevant for our bounds.